DockYard/eslint-plugin-ember-suave/README.md

 ## Development

 The provided [Yeoman generator](https://github.com/eslint/generator-eslint) should be used for creating rules.
-In doing do, each rule will have a rule, documentation and test file created automatically.
+In doing so, each rule will have a rule, documentation and test file created automatically.
 All rules should be tested!

 Tests can be run using `npm test`.
 Additionally, [AST Explorer](https://astexplorer.net/) is a great way to look into the structure of a node to determine what to expect.